drac0de/steptech_assignment/README.md

 Fork and clone the repository before performing the below steps:-

-1. Branching
+1. Branching<br/>
-    Create a new branchfor each feature or a bug fix.
+    Create a new branch for each feature or a bug fix.
     ```
     git checkout -b <branch-name>
     ```
-2. Commiting and Pushing Changes
+2. Commiting and Pushing Changes<br/>
     Commit changes with a descriptive message.
     ```
     git add .
     git commit -m "Your descriptive message"
     git push
     ```
-3. Creating a Pull Request
+3. Creating a Pull Request<br/>
     Go to the repository on Github and create a pull request from your branch to the main branch.

 ### Queries Used